DavenportEmma/cluedo/README.md

 # cluedo solving program
-The aim of this project is to develop a program that can solve a game of cluedo.
+The aim of this project is to develop a program that can solve a game of Cluedo.
 This project was started after a humiliating loss in a game of Cluedo.
+This project brief assumes the user knows the game and knows how to play the game.
+Rules to Cluedo are found here https://en.wikipedia.org/wiki/Cluedo#Rules.This program compiles sorts all of the cards, the suspects, rooms, and weapons into three sets for each player.
+The yes set contains cards that we know the player has, the no set contains cards that we know the player doesn't have